zerkotin/kanbanboard/README.md

 grunt
 ```

-Afterwards, building the project consists of running `grunt` or `grunt distribution`
+Building the project consists of running `grunt` or `grunt distribution`

-dont forget to delete `build` and `_temp` directories before building a distribution version.
+Do not forget to delete `build` and `_temp` directories before building a distribution version.

-to run the project go to `build` directory and run `npm install` and then `npm start`
+To run the project go to `build` directory and run `npm install` and then `npm start`

-make sure you have a `kanbanboard.properties` file in build folder with a `redmine.api.url` property that points to your redmine host and a `kanbanboard.http.port` property with the http port for the web server.
+Make sure you have a `kanbanboard.properties` file in build folder with a `redmine.api.url` property that points to your redmine host and a `kanbanboard.http.port` property with the http port for the web server.
-for example:
+For example:
 ```
 redmine.api.url=my.redmine.host
 kanbanboard.http.port=9090